ryanmoran/piper/README.md

 in your task script?
 This is why.

 ## But how?
-`piper` is really just a wrapper around some called to the `docker` cli.
+`piper` is really just a wrapper around some calls to the `docker` cli.
 It pulls the image needed to run the task.
 It then runs `docker run` with some volume mounts for your inputs and outputs.
 Its as simple as that.